Adult and Graduate /

 In this section..

-Entering its 16th year, the Capital University Band Festival is a multi-faceted event designed to present unique opportunities for both directors and students.
-Formerly known as the “Reading Clinic,” the festival is held on the beautiful Capital University campus and will this year feature award-winning, internationally-known composer, Frank Ticheli.
+Entering its 17th year, the Capital University Band Festival is a multi-faceted event designed to present unique opportunities for students.
+Formerly known as the “Reading Clinic,” the festival is held on the beautiful Capital University campus.
+This year, we are honored to have Featured Guest Conductor, Craig Kirchhoff, in residence.

-Performances by: Capital University Symphonic Winds Capital University Wind Symphony Capital University Chamber EnsemblesJunior Winds Gahanna Lincoln High School Gold Band
+Performances by: Capital University Symphonic Winds Capital University Wind Symphony Capital University Chamber EnsemblesHilliard Bradley High School Wind Ensemble

 Comprised of some of the finest high school musicians in the Midwest, the Band Festival features the Honor Band Showcase, which is comprised of two director nominated student ensembles, the Honors Wind Ensemble and Honors Concert Band.
-Both ensembles will have the opportunity to work with Frank Ticheli on his own music and each will be conducted by members of the Capital University Conservatory of Music faculty.
+Both ensembles will have the opportunity to work with Craig Kirchhoff, as well as be conducted by members of Capital Conservatory faculty.